 King's Results 2017

-Our 2017 GCSE results are amongst the very best in the region.
-Of the 135 students in Year 11:
+Our 2018 GCSE results are amongst the very best in the region and are up on the previous year, particularly in the top 9/8 grades.
+Of the 132 students in Year 11:

 Our Infant & Junior pupils have enjoyed considerable success in recent months, as a result of our unique Learning Challenge Curriculum, small classes and high staff: pupil ratios.

 In the Key Stage 2 assessments taken by King’s Year 6 pupils, the following overall results were recorded (2016):